kxykxyou/TyphoonDayoffPrediction/README.md

 # TyphoonDayoffPrediction
-Given typhoon alert, predicting tomorrow will be dayoff or not
+Given typhoon alert and weather infos, predicting tomorrow will be dayoff or not

 ## <!> 尚未上傳LINE bot flask script